inetfuture/blog/source/_posts/2015-03-18-selenium-terms-explained.md

 - Selenium WebDriver do the same job RC did in different way, besides the client-server architecture, all kinds of languages bindings, it also includes a set of individual browser drivers.
 - WebDriver Server is the REST interfaces support WebDriver wire protocol, it usually is started by a specific driver.
 When receiving commands, it executes them on real browser.
 - Selenium Server refers to the Java based application running in standalone, grid node or grid hub mode, which can manage others drivers.
 It's a bonus, you may not need it to start working.
+- Selenium Grid is a distributed hub-nodes style deployment, with it you can support all kinds of browsers with a single entry, and scale horizontally to handle heavy loads.
 - Remote WebDriver means the WebDriver being used remotely through a wire protocol, that's exactly what we have been talking.
-I guess it can also be used locally as library call, I didn't look into it.
+I guess it can also be used locally through library call, but I didn't look into it.

 The confusion is, these terms are too similar to each other, and many of them have multiple meanings, but after understanding what they actually are, it should be easy to tell which one is it according to the context.
+Selenium Core, Selenium RC and Selenium WebDriver all can be referred to as Selenium for short, just be aware.

 WebDriver and RemoteWebDriver are also used as class/interface names in some language bindings.